EdoardoLuciani/ctrl-mac-simulator/dissertation/exploratory_interview.md

 - How easy is it to follow the sequence of events?
 - Which aspects of the protocol were easier to understand through the visualization?
 - What additional information would you like to see displayed?
-- Were there any moments where you felt lost or confused?
-- How could it be improved?
+- Any other improvements you would like to suggest?

 #### Showing wireframes for the respective demo
 Now I'm going to show you different design variations for the animation you just saw.

 - Which one do you think is more visually appealing?
-- What do you think about the layout of information?
-- What would you change about the user interface?
+- Which layout of information makes the most sense to you?

 #### Repeat the demo section for the 2nd animation to be shown.

 #### After both demos have been shown
-- What was your overall experience with both versions of the simulator?
-- Which version would you prefer to use for learning purposes?
+- Which version would you prefer to use for learning purposes to interact with?
+- Which version would you prefer to be shown during a lecture?
 - Do you have any other suggestions for improving the simulator?